 Representative & Recent Service/Leadership Roles

-UCCS Psychology Department Director of Psychological Sciences Training, 2014-present
+- UCCS Psychology Department Director of Psychological Science Training, 2014-2019

-- UCCS Psychology Department Director of Graduate Sub-plan in Psychology and Law, 2008-present
+- UCCS Psychology Department Director of Graduate Sub-plan in Psychology and Law, 2008-2019